Skip to content

 curl -I https://vexillum.example.net/admin

-Depending on your routing model, this should return a redirect to the public site, a 404, a 403, or another intentionally restricted response.
+Depending on your routing model, this should return a redirect to the public API/dashboard, a 404, a 403, or another intentionally restricted response.

 What it should not do is hand over an admin login page unless that is explicitly part of your access-control design.

-Section titled “Public page works locally but not externally”
+Section titled “Public API works locally but not externally”

 Check: